CompuCell3D/PythonScriptingManual/docs/appendix_a.rst

 ``numpy_to_point_3d`` - converts numpy vector to Point3D object

+``open_file_in_simulation_output_folder`` - function returning the file
+handle and output path of a file in the simulation output folder.
+Returns None, None if the file cannot be opened.

 ``pixelTrackerPlugin`` - a reference to C++ PixelTrackerPlugin object.
 None if module not used.